Vauxoo/addons-clearcorp/account_reconcile_filter/README.rst

 ========================
 Account Reconcile Filter
 ========================
-This module was written to extend the functionality of the client filter.
+This module was written to extend the functionality of the partner selector in bank reconciliations.
+Now is available to select the contacts of the customer's company and not only the company like is without this module.

 Credits
 =======